ckib16/atom-seeing-is-believing/README.md

 * `Command+Option+N` to annotate just marked lines (mark them by placing `# =>` after them, or below them)
 * `Command+Option+V` to remove annotations

 Snippets (use SiB to play around with ideas without needing a complex environment):
+*Note: ensure file type is set to `Ruby` to ensure Atom will recognize the snippets*

 * `s_arb` in-memory ActiveRecord::Base code, so you can play with models without Rails.
 * `s_sinatra` Example Sinatra app with Rack-style invocation setup for you to play with.